QuikTrip: History

 In 2021, QuikTrip announced it would open its first stores in the Oklahoma City market, with its first two stores opening in 2024.
 This announcement coming shortly after 7 Eleven Inc acquired the 7 Eleven of Oklahoma stores after 67 years of independence from the global brand.
 The timing of QuikTrip's move into the OKC market brought rumors that the ownership of QuikTrip and the owners of 7 Eleven of Oklahoma had a deal to keep out of each other's markets as there never was a 7 Eleven store in Tulsa just as there had never been a QuikTrip in OKC.

 In 2024, QuikTrip expanded into Ohio by opening locations in the Dayton, Ohio area.
 Dayton, which serves as a major long-haul crossroads for Interstate 70 & 75 and until 2022 served as the headquarters of Speedway in nearby Enon, has been a major target for convenience store expansion in recent years, with the area being targeted by Sheetz, Casey's, Wawa, RaceTrac, and Buc-ee's to compete with the area's traditional competitors Speedway and Circle K. QuikTrip's arrival in the area beat all of the aforementioned chains except Sheetz and Casey's.

 In April 2025, QuikTrip opened its store in Indiana for the first time with its inaugural Hoosier State location opening in Daleville.
 This move comes as part of QuikTrip's aggressive 2025 expansion strategy, which includes multiple new locations across the Midwest.
+2025 also saw the return of Quittin' Time Beer through a partnership with Tulsa craft brewers Marshall Brewing.
+Initially only available in Tulsa-area stores as a nostalgia item, its distribution has since expanded into its Kansas and Missouri locations.
+In February 2026, QuikTrip entered Florida by opening a store in Jefferson County, Florida In July 2026, QuikTrip opens its first Utah store in Marriott-Slaterville.